The Smile (novel): Inspirations and History

 The Medici FamilyThe House of Medici came to power in the 13th century.
 Cosimo de' Medici's rise to power is credited for bringing the Renaissance to Florence through support of the arts and humanities.
 Although there is much history of the ruling family, Napoli does not touch on much of it.
 Giuliano relays to Elisabetta that he must flee, however, history has much more to say on the matter.
 Piero de Medici, the head of the family at the time of the novel, met with Charles VIII of France to negotiate for Florence without informing the signoria, or the Florentine government.
 He agreed for the French to take possession of several castles that would aid them in their conflict with Naples, a recent ally of Florence.
 When the signoria found out about Piero's personal diplomacy, they called a mob to ransack the Medici Palace, causing Piero and his two brothers, Giuliano being one of them, to flee.
 This information added tension of Napoli's story and Giuliano's disappearance gave cause to her half-smile.The Mona Lisa The Smile refers to the woman depicted in Leonardo da Vinci's painting.
 Several questions surround the mysterious painting, focusing most pointedly at the debate over who the true muse was or whether she was merely an invention of da Vinci's imagination.
 Napoli took the most proposed muse, Lisa Gherardini and her known husband, Francesco del Giocondo, and created a story for them based on life in Florence in the late 15th century to early 16th century.
 Although it is unknown who the sitter truly was, it is known for fact that the painting was created in Florence, Italy between the years 1503–1506.

 In August, 2013, Researchers opened a tomb in Florence they believe may hold the remains of Lisa Gheradini.
 By comparing the DNA from the remains in the tomb with those of her son, the researchers hope to solidify her remains as Lisa Gheradini before creating a reconstruction of her face based on the skeletal remains.
 The centuries-old question may finally be close to an answer.
 It is the mystery that surrounds the identity of the Mona Lisa that gave rise to the creation of Napoli's novel.

+Reception

+Kirkus praised the novel by writing "[t]hrough this deeply personal story, Napoli paints a magnificent and mournful portrait of the Italian Renaissance, both tragic and triumphant."

+Publishers Weekly also commended the book by focusing on its history and stated: "the romantic tragedy and redemption will prompt a closer inspection of Leonardo's masterpiece."